 - Stir together the mixture until it is smooth and free of lumps.
 Then, cover the bowl and refrigerate for 4 hours until it solidifies.

-- Meanwhile, line a 5x5-inch pan with parchment paper.
-Add mochi flour, cocoa powder, and sugar into a bowl and whisk them until evenly combined.
+- Add glutinious rice flour, cocoa powder, and sugar into a bowl and whisk them until evenly combined.

-- Whisk in the milk bit by bit until the mixture turns smooth and lump-free.
+- Whisk in the milk until smooth and lump-free.
 Pour in the remaining milk and whisk until the mixture smoothens.
-Then, heat the mixture in a microwave at 600 watts for 2 and a half minutes.
+Then, cover the bowl with cling film and heat the mixture in a microwave at 600 watts for 1 minute.

 - Place the scoop of ganache into the centre and wrap it with the mochi.
 Seal by pinching the seams together with your fingers.

 - Roll it in cocoa powder to prevent it from sticking.
 Adjust the shape of the ball as needed.
-Repeat the steps and serve.
+Repeat the steps to wrap all the ganache in the mochi dough.
+Finally, dust the chocolate mochi with more cocoa powder.

 Nutrition

-Why don’t you try making this Japanese dessert this coming weekend?
-Share with us your results by tagging us on Instagram @honestfoodtalks!
-We would love to see how they turned out!
+Try making this Japanese dessert this weekend and share your results by tagging us on Instagram @honestfoodtalks.
+We would love to see how they turned out.

 Kt